 Importing Apache mod_rewrite Rules

-To test that the rules, converted from mod_rewrite, work correctly we will implement a common scenario of enforcing canonical hostnames for the web site.
-We want to force the use of www.mysite.com instead of mysite.com, so when request is made using a host name other than www.mysite.com we want to redirect the request to a canonical hostname.
+To see how you can convert mod_rewrite rules and verify that the converted rules work correctly, you will implement the common scenario of enforcing canonical host names for a Web site.
+In this example, you will force the use of www.mysite.com instead of mysite.com, so that when a request is made that uses a host name other than www.mysite.com, you can redirect the request to a canonical hostname.

-3. Using Notepad open the file %SystemDrive%\windows\system32\drivers\etc\hosts and add these two lines at the end:
+3. Using Notepad, open %SystemDrive%\windows\system32\drivers\etc\hosts and add the two following lines at the end of the file:

 127.0.0.1 www_mysite_com